1st Dalai Lama: Ordination

 Later he was placed in Narthang Monastery.
-In 1405, he took his śrāmaṇera (novitiate) vows from the abbot of Narthang, Khenchen Drupa Sherap.
+In 1405, he took his getsul (novitiate) vows from the abbot of Narthang, Khenchen Drupa Sherap.
 When he was 20 years old, in about 1411 received the name Gedun Drupa upon taking the vows of a bhikṣu (monk) from the abbot of Narthang Monastery.
 Also at this age he became a student of the scholar and reformer Je Tsongkhapa (1357–1419), who some say was his uncle.
 Around this time he also became the first abbot of Ganden Monastery, founded by Tsongkhapa himself in 1409.

 Career

 By the middle of his life, Gedun Drupa had become one of the most esteemed scholar-saints in the country.
-Gedun Drupa founded the major monastery of Tashi Lhunpo at Shigatse, which later became the seat of the Panchen Lamas.
+Gedun Drupa founded the major monastery of Tashi Lhunpo Monastery at Shigatse, which later became the seat of the Panchen Lamas.

-Gedun Drupa had no political power.
+Gedun Drupa did not hold national political power.
 It was in the hands of viceroys such as the Sakyas, the prince of Tsang, and the Mongolian Khagan.
-The political role of the Dalai Lamas only began with the reign of the 5th Dalai Lama.
+The Tibetan national political leadership positions of the successive Dalai Lamas began much later during the reign of the 5th Dalai Lama, in 1642.

-He remained the abbot of Tashi Lhunpo Monastery until he died while meditating in 1474 at the age of 84 (83 by Western reckoning).
+He remained the Khenpo of Tashi Lhunpo Monastery until he died while meditating in 1474 at the age of 84 (83 by Western reckoning).

 Legends

-Tradition states that Palden Lhamo, the female guardian spirit of the sacred lake, Lhamo La-tso, promised the First Dalai Lama in one of his visions "...that she would protect the reincarnation lineage of the Dalai Lamas."
+Tradition states that Palden Lhamo, the female guardian spirit of the sacred lake, Lhamo La-tso, promised the First Dalai Lama in one of her visions "...that she would protect the reincarnation lineage of the Dalai Lamas."
 Since the time of Gedun Gyatso, who formalized the system, monks have gone to the lake to meditate when seeking visions with guidance on finding the next reincarnation.